Ottawa Board of Control

 The board was elected across the entire city of Ottawa with the four candidates receiving the most votes being added to the board.
 The member of the board of control who received the most votes was also made deputy mayor, and was the legal successor to the mayor should they resign or die in office.
 The board of control was abolished in 1980 by the Ontario Municipal Board after a council vote for its abolition.

+History

+Mayor Arthur Ellis found this problematic as there was little time for real scrutiny of important issues.
+He thus proposed creating a five member board of control consisting of the mayor and four members elected at large from across the city.
+At the same time the number of councillors would be reduced by a third.